|Posted on May 22, 2021 at 2:55 PM|

 Both cases show the need for at least someone to be the “weather manager”.
 In many cases, businesses, organizations or events need access at some level to a meteorologist.
 At the very least, someone needs to have the responsibility to be the “weather manager” to monitor the weather for safety reasons, expense control and for income opportunities.

-First, you need to determine how you want to use weather strategically.
+How do you determine how to use weather and climate related information strategically?
 Here are some steps to follow:

-1. Select the corporate mission and major corporate goals as they relate to your weather related concerns.
+1. Select the corporate mission/goals as they relate to your weather- and climate-related concerns.

 4. Select strategies that build on the organization's strengths and correct its weaknesses in order to take advantage of external opportunities and counter external threats.
 These strategies should be consistent with the mission and major goals of the organization.
 They should be congruent and applicable to the company's business model.